dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 Google Sheets integration with the dbt Semantic Layer is a [beta](/docs/dbt-versions/product-lifecycles#dbt-cloud) feature.
 :::

 The dbt Semantic Layer offers a seamless integration with Google Sheets through a custom menu.
-This add-on allows you to build dbt Semantic Layer queries and return data on your metrics directly within Google Sheet.
+This add-on allows you to build dbt Semantic Layer queries and return data on your metrics directly within Google Sheets.

 ## Prerequisites